Locally made

 Clause 3.5.4.6 of the newly updated Code stipulates that flashing must be provided to the top, sides and bottom (head, jambs and sill) of an opening.
 Additionally:

-There are two likely outcomes for failing to flash a window.
-Neither is positive; both will cost you time and/or money.
+There are multiple outcomes for failing to flash a window.

 As a builder, imagine you’ve just finished building 10 lightweight or weatherboard homes.
 The windows are plastered in and the occupants are ready to move into each property.

-Walking through the home, the inspector recognises quickly that there is no flashing on the windows.
-Unlike non-compliance with energy-ratings—which requires several tests and detailed information to identify—a lack of flashing is clearly and immediately visible for a building inspector.
-Further, it is well known that there are large levels of non-compliance for window flashing across the building industry at present, particularly since the NCC’s updates last year.
+Walking through the home, the inspector recognises that there is no flashing on the windows.
+Unlike non-compliance with energy-ratings—which requires several tests and detailed information to identify—a lack of flashing is immediately visible for a building inspector.

 As a result of the non-compliance, the certificate of occupancy is delayed until all windows are flashed.